-International artists Xavi Bové and Thomas Voillaume have been invited to bring pieces to the festival.
+International artists Xavi Bové and Thomas Voillaume brought pieces to the festival.
 Bové’s piece, ‘Visual Songs’, creates a link between songs and their visual representation.
 Performed live, visitors can conduct virtual brushes to create their own personalised artwork, which they can print and take home with them afterwards.

-Voillaume will bring ‘Human’, a sculpture of a humanoid form that light and video is projected onto.
+Voillaume showcased ‘Human’, a sculpture of a humanoid form that light and video is projected onto.
 The light gives the sculpture emotions and reveals its history, blurring the lines between reality and hallucination.